jirasaksaimekJijo/02-data-modeling-ii/README.md

 ```
    When run, the tool we have configured in the .yml file will execute.
    To enable and proceed with the next steps.
+### Step 2:

-### Step 2: Creating tables and loading data into Cassandra according to the created tables
+### Step 3: Creating tables and loading data into Cassandra according to the created tables

 It will create an events table with columns id, type, pulib and PK id and type